Monika-81/padel-pals/README.md

 - To clone a copy of the python project, click the 'copy' icon on the right-hand side of **Clone with HTTPS**.
 - Choose your code editor, open GitBash and change the working directory to where you want the cloned directory to be made saved.
 - In the terminal you write git clone and then paste the copied URL.
 Like this: '$ git clone https://github.com/Monika-81/padel-pals.git'
 - Press enter and then install the dependencies you like to use for the project.
-To run this project I recommend to atleast install **gspread**.
 <br>

 ### **Forking**